plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 We explain these steps, along with other useful settings than just site search tracking, in more detail in our [official WordPress plugin guide](https://plausible.io/wordpress-analytics-plugin).

+T﻿his way, you will ensure that the supporting data, like conversion data, effective marketing channels, traffic, geographies, etc., start collecting.
+Meanwhile, turn on site search tracking.

 ### Enable site search tracking with a switch

 In the “Enhanced measurements” section of the Plausible WordPress plugin settings, enable the “Search queries” option.

 ![enable search queries setting in plausible plugin for wordpress](/uploads/search-queries-wp-plugin-setting.png "enable search queries setting in plausible plugin for wordpress")

 That’s it.
 Your site search tracking is activated, with no additional action required.

+N﻿ow, whenever a search takes place in your site, it will be visible in your Plausible and WordPress dashboard along with the data on what was searched, how many times out of total traffic, how many results were displayed, conversion rate, etc. Let's explore this in more detail below.

 ## Plausible in action

-Feel the Plausible experience by visiting our [live demo link](https://plausible.io/plausible.io), where our website’s statistics are completely, publicly available.
+You can feel the Plausible experience by visiting our [live demo link](https://plausible.io/plausible.io), where our website’s statistics are completely, publicly available.

 Next, let’s understand how to use your Plausible dashboard for understanding the site search data.
 You can also have a look at our [list](https://plausible.io/blog/woocommerce-analytics-plugin#best-practices-for-using-plausible-analytics-for-woocommerce) of best practices to ensure a fully functioning Plausible dashboard.